dotlottie/player-component/README.md

 ## dotlottie-player Web Component

-This fork gives option to alter aspect ratio.
+This fork renders dotLottie or JSON files as svg or canvas, and it provides the option to alter aspect ratio.

 This is a Web Component for easily embedding and playing dotLottie animations on websites.